spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-shipment-feature.md

 ### Prerequisites

-To start the feature integration, overview and install the necessary features:
+To start the feature integration, integrate the required features:

 | NAME         | VERSION          | INTEGRATION GUIDE                                                                                                                    |